Raptor831/RFStockalike-Generator/bower_components/angular-latest/CONTRIBUTING.md

     ```

 * In GitHub, send a pull request to `angular:master`.
-* If we suggest changes then
+* If we suggest changes then:
   * Make the required updates.
   * Re-run the Angular test suite to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
     git rebase master -i
-    git push -f
+    git push origin my-fix-branch -f
     ```

 That's it!
 Thank you for your contribution!